Tuesday, October 30, 2012

 In September, I started to chronicle my life in retail.
 You can see by this being “Part 13,” that I've had a lot to tell.
 If you’re new to this series, you should start with Part 1.
 Otherwise, please join our hero as he wages one last campaign as a store manager.

 After making the last post about my retail life, I took a look at an old journal entry and realized that I kind of underplayed the commotion that went on during my training at the downtown store.
-The girl that took the poorly timed break had pulled several similar stunts as well.
+The girl who took the poorly timed break had pulled several similar stunts as well.

 Each time I opposed the little Chickie, it was for the betterment of the store.
 It was stuff like not causing scenes with other employees in front of the customers, or turning on the A/C earlier than was traditionally proscribed, because it was 80 degrees in the store and customers were complaining.

 I first eliminated the stores that were far away or out of state.
-I further eliminated a few managers that had been around forever and others that had received awards at the last District Meeting or had “Golden Girl” reputations.
-That left two stores, the one in my neighborhood, and one in a run-down part of town.
+I further eliminated a few managers who had been around forever and others who had received awards at the last District Meeting or had “Golden Girl” reputations.
+That left two stores, one in my neighborhood, and one in a run-down part of town.
 Little Bit worked at my local store, and I also knew that it was a pretty nice facility, so I kinda hoped I’d go there.
 But the manager there, I knew had just gone to fill in at another store.
-Because they don’t usually send poor managers to go help out elsewhere, I was pretty sure I was going to the “rundown” store.
+Because they don’t usually send poor managers to help out elsewhere, I was pretty sure I was going to the “rundown” store.
 The downside?
 That was the store where the cute manager worked.
 It was kind of déjà vu for me, only without the felonious lesbian aspect.

 I tried out my theory on my DM and she gave me a non-denial denial.
 I asked another person who knew what was going on if I was wrong in my analysis, and she basically gave me the thumbs-up.
-So now I knew were I was going.
-My only concern was in scheduling, because I had my family reunion in Pittsburgh to attend.
+So now I knew where I was going.
+My only concern was in scheduling because I had my family reunion in Pittsburgh to attend.
 Store management changes come with a lot of upheaval, so I didn't want to start any heaving until I was back from the Burgh.

 Another thing I saw in my journal, last week, was that I had totally predicted what was going to happen.
-By this time in my retail career, I was intimately familiar with what was going to happen with the staff when I take over a new store.
+By this time in my retail career, I was intimately familiar with what was going to happen with the staff when I took over a new store.

 I started there on the last day of June and everything with the staff went exactly like I’d foreseen.
 But we showed marked improvement in July and I had the store making sales goals by the end of August.
 It was the finest work of my field retail career.

-While I cleaned house and hired some shiny new employees, I went to work on the store.
+After I cleaned house and hired some shiny new employees, I went to work on the store.
 There were two main areas where I made a major and immediate impact.
 The first was in the store displays.
 My favorite example was the candy rack.

 Once I was done with it, it looked like a smaller version of this.